 If you’ve got an RV you already know how important it is to manage energy consumption.
 With LED you’ll be able to save a lot on your electricity bill.
 Not only does LED consume less power, but a single bulb lasts thousands of hours longer than incandescent lights.

-5. Just How Much Energy Will I Save?
+5. How Much Energy Should I Save?

 The low wattage along with the vivid light makes LED lights ideal for homes including RVs.
 Just to give you an idea: a standard 60 watt bulb sets you back $4.80 a year with an average lifespan of 1,000 hours.